Ex-Trump aide Bannon pleads not guilty in border wall scheme

 Kolfage eventually spent some of the over $350,000 he received on home renovations, payments toward a boat, a luxury SUV, a golf cart, jewelry, cosmetic surgery, personal tax payments and credit card debt.

-Charges included conspiracy to commit wire fraud and conspiracy to commit money laundering.
+All four were charged with conspiracy to commit wire fraud and conspiracy to commit money laundering.
+Each charge carries a potential penalty of up to 20 years in prison.

 Originally called “We the People Build the Wall,” the campaign launched in December 2018 and raised approximately $17 million in its first week.
 But it soon drew scrutiny, according to the indictment.
 The crowdfunding site that hosted the campaign suspended it and threatened to return donations unless the money was transferred to a legitimate nonprofit.
 Bannon was brought in around that time.